- Gaining focus

 Qualified with the British Mindfulness Institute I utilise aspects of mindfulness in my work when appropriate.

 ”Paying attention in a particular way; on purpose, in the present moment, and non-judgementally.” – Jon Kabat-Zinn

-I work with two universities.
+Until recently I worked with two universities, I now work with one as my own self care needs are a priority.
 Both groups are very supportive, diverse and insightful people.
 Our life experience is an asset to Health and Social Care education reform.
 The groups are closely connected because we all identify with having a life intertwined with stresses from external agencies and gain satisfaction from enabling students to grow in confidence, develop new skills whilst preparing for their profession.